 [END EXHIBIT]

-There are many other types of control charts besides time-between charts.
+There are many other types of control charts in addition to time-between charts.
 You could use a p-chart when tracking mortality or common health events over time.
 A p-chart is reasonable only if the event of interest is not rare.
 You could use an X-bar chart for tracking health status and satisfaction of a group of patients over time.
 You could use an XmR or Tukey chart to track data from one patient over time.
 Exhibit 8.4 helps you decide which chart is appropriate for your application.
 Keep in mind that all control charts can— and should—be adjusted for case mix and risk.

 [H2] Step 1: Verify That the Event Is Rare